Be Here Now Tour

 The Be Here Now Tour was a concert tour by English rock band Oasis in support of their third album Be Here Now.
 The tour, which spanned the UK, Europe, North America, Asia, Oceania, and Latin America, included 85 shows over a period of several months in 1997 and 1998.
 The tour started on 14 June 1997 in support of U2 at the KROQ Weenie Roast in Irvine, California, United States, and ended on 25 March 1998 at the Sports Palace in Mexico City, Mexico.
 With most shows being played during the autumn and winter months, a majority of the concerts were staged at indoor arenas and halls, in contrast to the larger outdoor venues typically featured on Oasis' summer tours.

 Many performances were audio recorded by either broadcast media or concert attendees and have since been made available on various file-sharing outlets and fan web sites.
 A handful of performances were also carried by various television outlets throughout the world, including the 14 December concert at the G-Mex in Manchester, England.

 Fueled partly by worldwide stardom and drug use, the tour and corresponding album became "infamous" for the amount of excess and spectacle they provided.
 Accordingly, they marked the end of the cocaine era for Noel Gallagher.
 He would later say about the craziness and wild year on tour: "I kid you not, there was a sound guy who quit because there was too much 'food'...and I thought 'sure it's not the fucking coke you've been taking'".

 As the tour came to an end, the album's reception had changed from rave and outstandingly positive to less-than satisfied and below average reviews with many critics restating that it was weak in comparison to the group's first two records.
 They did, however, manage to maintain a large cult following in many countries such as Argentina, Brazil, Peru, Russia, Italy, Spain, South Korea and Japan where their public persona would strengthen even more over the subsequent decade.
-This is the band's last world tour with the bassist Paul "Guigsy" McGuigan, as he left in 1999, and the last world tour with the rhythm guitarist and keyboardist Paul "Bonehead" Arthurs before he left in 1999, returning for the Oasis Live '25 Tour.
+This was the band's last world tour with bassist Paul "Guigsy" McGuigan and rhythm guitarist and keyboardist Paul "Bonehead" Arthurs before both members left the band in 1999.
+However, Bonehead returned for the Oasis Live '25 Tour.